Furrman/DiamondKata/README.md

 I decided to implement simple cross platform console application with Visual Studio Code as IDE.
 To achieve cross platform support I used the newest .NET SDK version 8.
 I wrote application using TDD approach with usage of xUnit as my test library.
 That is the only package I felt necessary to achieve the goal.

+In addition to the code solution I created two additional folders.
+First one is ***.github*** which contains GitHub Action workflow definition for building application and running tests for every push to *main* branch.
+Second one ***.vscode*** contains information how to build and run application from Visual Studio Code IDE.

 ### Project structure

 Project is splitted into two folders - `src` and `test`.
 First one is the place where I put console application together with class responsible for generating diamond string, and the second one for test project with unit tests targeting mentioned class.